About this Event

 • We want to tell the Government and people that make the rules about what is good support.

-The day will be chaired by Lola Young, Baroness of Hornsey, Member of the House of Lords and human rights campaigner.
+The day was co -chaired by Lola Young, Baroness of Hornsey, Member of the House of Lords and human rights campaigner ans Scott Watkin, BEM, Head of Engagement at SeeAbility.

-Session 1 – Listen & Think –where the voices of people from BAME groups is heard.
+Listen & Think –where the voices of people who are from Black Minority Ethnic groups are heard.

 We want to work together with people with learning disabilities and organisations to make change happen and make sure that everyone is kept safe in future.